petersenpeter/CellExplorer/docs/tutorials/monosynaptic-connections-tutorial.md

 ```m
 gui_MonoSyn('path_to_data')
 ```
-1. The interface is built from...
+1. The interface walks you through the detected connections, displaying the CCGs (shown in blue) between all potential connections related to a reference cell (shown in black).
+The ACG for each potential cell is shown in a small plot inset for each CCG.
+A image with all CCGs between the reference cell and the rest of the population is also displayed, including the ACG of the reference cell (highlighted with a black dot).
+All significant connections are also highlighted in the image with white dots.
-2. You can navigate the determined connections using the top two buttons shown in the GUI, or use the left and right arrows.
+2. You can navigate the reference cells using the top two buttons shown in the GUI, or use the left and right arrows.
+Each connection is displayed twice: where the direction of the connection is shown in context with other connections for that reference cell.
+This provide insight into the CCG patterns, which is relevant for judging connections of hub-like cells and to detect patterns across CCGs.
 2. Following the principles stated above, you can now adjust the connections.
 3. The primary action you can perform in the GUI is rejecting connections.
 The pipeline determines the connections that fulfills the statistical test, and the manual process consists of confirming or rejecting these connections.
 4. To reject a connection you simply click the CCG and it will turn red as shown in the screenshot above.
 You can also use the keypad to select/deselect the CCGs.
 5. when you have completed the curation process, simply close the figure and you will be prompted to save the curation.

-## You can launch the Monosyn GUI directly from the Cell Explorer
+## Launch the Monosyn GUI directly from the Cell Explorer
 1. Launch the Cell Explorer
 ```m
 cell_metrics = CellExplorer('metrics',cell_metrics);